yowainwright/yowainwright.github.io/_posts/2017-01-06-arrow-functions.md

 {% endhighlight %}

-### Objects cannot be used in arrow function arguments
+### Objects Cannot Be Used In Arrow Function Arguments

-Arrow Functions Can use Arguments——As Long As They're Not Objects.
+Arrow functions can use arguments——as long as they're not objects.

 **Standard Way of Writing an Arrow Function**